-All jobs must be run through the scheduler on Della.
+All jobs must be run through the Slurm scheduler on Della.
 If a job would exceed any of the limits below, it will be held until it is eligible to run.
-Regular jobs should not specify the queue into which it should run, allowing the default routing queue to distribute the jobs accordingly.
-Users belonging to groups with an associated queue (chan, hep, prism, and vlong) should specify the queue in the job submission script (#PBS -q <queue_name>).
+Jobs should not specify the qos into which it should run, allowing the Slurm scheduler to distribute the jobs accordingly.

 1 hour limit

 30 node maximum